colalb1/Interest-Rate-Forecasting/README.md

 **Stable CIR:**

-As mentioned in the **CIR** subsection, the Stable CIR model aims to enhance the classic CIR model by basing the motion on fatter-tailed distributions as real data tends to show larger aberrations than that of idealized models using the normal distribution via Brownian motion.
+As mentioned in the CIR subsection, the Stable CIR model aims to enhance the classic CIR model by basing the motion on fatter-tailed distributions as real data tends to show larger aberrations than that of idealized models using the normal distribution via Brownian motion.
 [This paper](https://arxiv.org/abs/1301.3243) gives more mathematical background to WHY we want a fatter-tailed distribution; I encourage you to read this for more background, but I will be omitting the explanation and will move on to the HOW of the problem.

 First, I must define the Levy alpha-stable distribution class.
 Four parameters define said class of distributions: the stability parameter $\alpha\in(0, 2]$, skewness parameter $\beta\in[-1, 1]$, scale parameter $\sigma\in(0, \infty)$, and the location parameter $\mu\in(-\infty, \infty)$.
-Put simply, $\mu$ is the mean/center of the distribution, $\sigma$ is the statistical dispersion factor (variance is a common example), $\beta$ measures asymmetry ($\beta = 0$ implies symmetry while $\beta = -1, 1$ imply left and right skewness, respectively), and $\alpha$ measures tail heaviness (lower $\alpha\implies$ heavier tails). $\alpha$ is the main parameter of interest.
+Put simply, $\mu$ is the mean/center of the distribution, $\sigma$ is the statistical dispersion factor (variance is a common example), $\beta$ measures asymmetry ($\beta = 0$ implies symmetry while $\beta = -1, 1$ imply left and right skewness, respectively), and $\alpha$ measures tail heaviness (lower $\alpha\implies$ heavier tails). $\alpha$ is the parameter of main interest.
 The following facts about the $\alpha$-stable distribution are relevant to this context.

 * Distributions with $\alpha = 2$ are normal
 * Distributions with $\alpha = 1$ are [Cauchy](https://en.wikipedia.org/wiki/Cauchy_distribution)